Dr. George Kulik

 Journal Article ,

 Epinephrine protects cancer cells from apoptosis via activation of cAMP-dependent protein kinase and BAD phosphorylation.
 (2007).
-Epinephrine protects cancer cells from apoptosis via activation of cAMP-dependent protein kinase and BAD phosphorylation.
-Journal Of Biological Chemistry, 282, 14094–14100.
+Journal of Biological Chemistry, 282, 14094–14100.

 Diverse anti-apoptotic signaling pathways activated by VIP, EGF and PI3K in prostate cancer cells converge on BAD